hyphacoop/organizing/2019-05-08-all-hands-meeting.md

     - udit M.I.A. for most of June
     - **cultivator for rest of May: dc**
     - **cultivator for June: patcon**
-- dc: happy to cultivate, but mostly unavai June-July
+- dc: happy to cultivate, but mostly unavailable June-July
 - _Announcements_ section would be nice to have in Agenda